justinmeiners/efficient-programming-with-components/18_binary_insertion_sort.md

 ### Rotate for forward iterators

-For `ForwardIteratorj we have to shift all the elements up, we move one out of the way, to make room, and continue up the array until we find an empty place to put it.
+For `ForwardIterator` we have to shift all the elements up, we move one out of the way, to make room, and continue up the array until we find an empty place to put it.